 The paper describes several software-related maladies (the “fevers”) that are amplified by the (mis)use of UML.
-As an example, the blind adoption fever is defined as a “loss of judgment when it comes to assessing apropriate usage of available technologies … engineers afflicted have been observed to force state machine semantics into all of their classes”.
-Instead, the “victims of the desperation fever often purchase expensive UML-centric products only to discover later than correct usage of those products does not align with their development processes.
+As an example, the blind adoption fever is defined as a “loss of judgment when it comes to assessing appropriate use of available technologies … engineers afflicted have been observed to force state machine semantics into all of their classes”.
+Instead, the “victims of the desperation fever often purchase expensive UML-centric products only to discover later than the correct usage of those products does not align with their development processes.

 Let me end up this post with a warning.
 I am starting to see another fever emerging.
 This new fever shares many of the symptoms with the old UML fever so it is a probably a mutation of that one.
 Its name is DSL fever and has the potential to be even more lethal than the UML one.
-I’ll explore this new fever IN a future post.
+I’ll explore this new fever in a future post.

 ICREA Research Professor at Internet Interdisciplinary Institute (UOC).
 Leader of the SOM Research Lab focusing on the broad area of systems and software engineering.
 Home page.

 I still run into some outbreaks from time to time.

 And I think you are right about the the DSL fever mutation.
 I would expect similar symptoms.
 Hopefully, our experience in dealing with UML fever will help us conquer that one faster!

 It’s presumptuous to say that everything we have been doing in Software Engineering in the last 50 years has a major flaw at its core, but I believe it is relatively easy to prove.